 When we approached the remodeling of this 1913 Craftsman bungalow, several governing principles were immediately established.
 First, the pedigree of the house obligated us to be good stewards of its history and to respect its careful detailing and relative scale of spaces.
 Drawing on our extensive experience in decorative arts, we incorporated fine details that make this project completely unique to its location and owners.

 We designed the art glass panels with inspiration from original pieces in the front of the house.
-The lighting, fashioned from unlacquered brass, hand-blow glass, and cherry to match the cabinetry, were designed by our studio and fabricated locally.
+The lighting, fashioned from unlacquered brass, hand-blown glass, and cherry to match the cabinetry, were designed by our studio and fabricated locally.
 Unfinished attic space above allowed the creation of a tent ceiling that defines the middle of the room, augmenting the expansive feel of the space.
 A hand-painted stenciling on the cherry frieze subtly completes the composition of details.

 The owners, a part-time rancher and an accomplished artist, gave us plenty of inspiration.
 Custom cutouts, mother-of-pearl inlays, and a handmade copper hood pay homage simultaneously to both the original aesthetic of the house and our clients’ artistic sensibilities.